msk2017ai/msk2017ai/README.md

    - 👋  Expertised on working as product owner involving `agile ceremonies` such as Sprint Planning, Retros, Standups, Refinements, Market Skills, Playback, QXRoadMap.

-   - 👀 On `history of IT systems experience`: was Working with Telecom systems for the last 7 years from 2014-2021,  Working with Automotive for the previous last 7 years from 2006-2013, Working with Manufacturing and Logistics for close to 2.5 years, Also had opportunity to work with Finance client (EDJ) when i was with L&TInfotech.
+   - 👀 On `history of IT systems experience`: was Working with Telecom systems for the  7 years from 2014-2021,  Working with Automotive for the recent years from 2021 + prior to 2021  7 years from 2006-2013, Working with Manufacturing and Logistics for close to 2.5 years, Also had opportunity to work with Finance client (EDJ) when i was with L&TInfotech.
 Also having Retail Domain experience with US Retail Major developing big data solutions..

    - 🌱 On `my technology roadmap`: my career started working with tandem systems, then IBM Mainframes, Pacbase coding generators, Teradata sqls, IBM Datastage ETL tools, Python, Data Science, Machine Learning, Azure Machine Learning, R-Shiny, and finally having plans with deep learning (mastering it as my next passion of interest).